MSci Wildlife Ecology and Conservation Science

 Use our advanced film-making equipment and expertise to produce your own conservation film.

 Put the theory into practice through regular field work.
-You'll go on paid-for residential trips to Devon and Tenerife, and there's an optional expedition to Cuba or Madagascar.
+Where possible, you'll go on paid-for residential trips to Devon and optional trips to Cornwall and a tropical expedition to Cuba or Madagascar.

 Receive one-to-one guidance and feedback throughout from our experienced academic and personal tutors.
 You'll also receive individual mentoring in advanced technical and research skills, and career support and guidance from your research project tutor.